roke22/laravel-sanctum-vuejs3-vitejs-bootstrap/README.md

     5. In "public-dev" folder run "npm run dev" to start develpment server or "npm run build" to build the frontend in "public" folder

+## Structure

+    1. Backend: It is laravel structure but without views, in resource we only have the
+        email template for "forgot-password"
+    2. Front-end: It is in the "public-dev" folder, the structure is:
+        - public: All static files that will be copy on the "npm run build"
+        - Src: Vuejs 3 app directory with:
+            - assets -> assets
+            - components -> all vuejs components for the app
+            - css -> css files
+            - js -> js files
+            - plugins -> api endpoints and routes
+            - store -> store definition using pinia

 ## Views

     - Login
     - Logout
     - Forgot password, this send an email with link for reset the password
     - Reset Password with UUID
+    - Dashboard with datatable example

 ## Theme
     Volt theme -> https://demo.themesberg.com/volt/